White River Junction, Vermont: Rail

-Amtrak, the national passenger rail system, provides daily service through White River Junction, operating its Vermonter between Washington, D.C. and St. Albans, Vermont.
+Amtrak, the national passenger rail system, provides daily service through White River Junction, operating its Vermonter between Washington, D.C., and St. Albans, Vermont.
 White River Junction was formerly an important junction on the Boston & Maine Railroad's Connecticut River Line.
 White River Junction also serves as a major stop along the Green Mountain Railroad for the White River Flyer train.

 Bus

 Greyhound, the national intercity bus system, provides daily service to and from White River Junction from a terminal on the corner of US Route 5 and Sykes Mountain Road.
 Two of their lines serve this station, one between Montreal and Boston, with northbound stops including Montpelier, Burlington and Burlington International Airport, and southbound stops including Concord, NH, Manchester, NH, and Manchester-Boston Regional Airport.
 The other represents the northern terminus of a line to New York City.
 Premier Coach's Vermont Translines, as part of a partnership with Greyhound, also stops there on its route between Rutland and Lebanon, New Hampshire.
 Service on this route began on June 9, 2014.

 Advance Transit provides local bus transportation in and around the White River Junction area.
-All routes are fare free and run on weekdays only.
+All routes are fare free and run all week long.

 Education

-It is in the Hartford School District.
+White River Junction is in the Hartford School District, and is home to four of the seven Hartford School District schools, and the only high school in the district, them being White River Elementary, Hartford Memorial Middle School, Hartford High School, and the HACTC.

 Mid Vermont Christian School, a private K-12 school, has a White River Junction postal address, but is physically in Quechee.